Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Residual Image
 At 7th level, whenever you teleport, you may leave behind an illusory duplicate of yourself.
 It lasts for 1 minute.
 For the duration, you can use your bonus action to teleport the duplicate to an unoccupied space within 30 feet of you.

 When both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on attack rolls against that creature, given how distracting the illusion is to the target.
 A creature can use its action to examine the image, and determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
-If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.
+If a creature discerns the illusion for what it is, you no longer gain advantage on attacks against it.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.